 What do Social Emotional IEP Goals Look Like?

-Social Emotional Learning (SEL) is valuable for all students as it develops important skills related to Communication, Cooperation, Emotion Regulation, Empathy, Impulse Control, and Social Initiation.
-While a majority of students respond well to basic SEL guidance lessons, others will benefit from the additional support of Social Emotional IEP goals written into behavioral plans.
+Social Emotional Learning (SEL) is valuable for all students, and while a majority of students respond well to Tier 1 SEL lessons, others will benefit from the additional support of Social Emotional IEP goals written into behavioral plans.